 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A6500 provides a better video resolution than the E-PL8.
 It can shoot movie footage at 4K/30p, while the Olympus is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A6500 has an electronic viewfinder (2359k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The adjacent table lists some of the other core features of the Olympus E-PL8 and Sony A6500 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The A6500 has one, while the E-PL8 does not.
 While the built-in flash of the A6500 is not very powerful, it can at times be useful as a fill-in light.The E-PL8 has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the A6500 does not have a selfie-screen.